alwinshaju08/Alwin_iiitb_asic_class/README.md

 <details>
   <summary>GNU compile toolchain</summary>

-  The GNU compile toolchain is a set of programming tools in LINUX system that can be use for compiling a code to generate certain executable program, library and debugger and whose detail can be found in [1](https://en.wikipedia.org/wiki/Toolchain) and [2](https://en.wikipedia.org/wiki/GNU_toolchain).
+  The GNU compile toolchain is a set of programming tools in LINUX system that can be use for compiling a code to generate certain executable program, library and debugger and whose detail can be found in references.
 RISC-V is one such toolchain which supports C and C++ cross compiler.
-It supports two build modes: a generic ELF/Newlib toolchain and a more sophisticated Linux-ELF/glibc toolchain and [here](https://github.com/riscv/riscv-gnu-toolchain) the github link for the same can be found.
+It supports two build modes: a generic ELF/Newlib toolchain and a more sophisticated Linux-ELF/glibc toolchain and the github link for the same can be found in references.

 <!---1.
 Compiler and linker which transform the source code into an executable program
 2. Libraries which provide interfaces to the operating system